See a Problem?

 The book speaks of only one thing, 'Simplicity'.
 But mind you, that simplicity has produced and is currently being observed by a multi-billion dollar company, nuff said!
 This book is just a snappy glimpse in Steve's professionalism.
 Recommended for young individuals who aspire in jumping-up their level of

-complex.
+"Simple can be harder thancomplex.
 You have to work hard to

 get your thinking clean to make